Donard20/learn-basic-statistics-python-DICT/Module 1 - Introduction to Statistics/README.md

 ## 🔥 Aim for this lesson

-> Getting to know the statistics using python and familiarizing Jupyter Notebook.
+> Know the basic concept of statistics using python commands and familiarizing the Jupyter Notebook environment in Anaconda.

 ---